ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

         \node [style=morphism] (4) at (0, 0) {$f$};
 \end{tikzpicture}

-Notice that, across the literature, convention vary (for example, also left-to-right is used.)
+Notice that, across the literature, conventions vary (for example, also left-to-right is used.)
 When domain and codomain are clear, we will omit them:

 \begin{tikzpicture}[%